 The professional home of engineering and technology

-For more information, please reach out to the industry liaison, Khalil Gatto, at the following email address: kgatto@arizona.edu
+For more information, please reach out to the project lead, Alex Romero-Lozano, at the following email address: aromerolozano@arizona.edu

 The University of Arizona IEEE Branch has the unique and exciting opportunity to partner with Texas Instruments, one of the world’s leading semiconductor companies, to bring Wildcat students a real-world engineering experience on the U of A campus!
 IEEE is collaborating with Texas Instruments to sponsor a practical, hands-on project targeted at electrical, software, and computer engineering students who are seeking to apply the concepts they are learning in the classroom to solve real-world problems.
 This project is an excellent opportunity, regardless of school year or previous experience.
 Team members will have the opportunity to work and learn alongside their peers, as well as connect with professional engineers at Texas Instruments as they develop a real-world engineering solution!